Paper Plate Education

 the star chart to include the circle of stars from Polaris down through 40

-degrees of declination.
-Click the appropriate link to access a chart of the north circumpolar stars for the desired latitude: To
+the appropriate link to access a chart of the north circumpolar stars for the

 mass-produce enough Platispheres for an entire class, center and affix the chart